Piemontez/opencvflowdocs/src/docs/en/components/custom.md

 }
 ```

 ### Handle Directions

-informing the "position" property as an attribute of the targets or sources,
+The "targets" and "sources" properties indicate the inputs required by the component and which outputs will be made available.
-it is possible to indicate the position of the inputs and outputs in the components
+It is possible to indicate the position of the component's "targets" and "sources" through the "position" property.

 Possible positions:
 ```typescript